coddingtonbear/jirafs/docs/source/writing_command_plugins.rst

     ``add_arguments`` method above.
   * ``extra_arguments``: A list of string arguments unused by Jirafs.

-You may also use the following property to alter the behavior of Jirafs:
+You may also use any of the following properties to alter the behavior of Jirafs:

-* ``TRY_SUBFOLDERS``: Set this class property to a boolean value indicating whether this command should be applied to all Jirafs ticket folders in subdirectories in the event that the current folder is not a ticket folder.
+* ``TRY_SUBFOLDERS``: Set this class property to ``True`` if this command should be applied to all Jirafs ticket folders in subdirectories in the event that the current folder is not a ticket folder.
+* ``RUN_FOR_SUBTASKS``: Set this class property to ``True`` if you would like your command to be automatically executed for subtask when being executed for a ticket having subtasks.

 Example Plugin
 --------------